Data-driven priors and their posterior concentration rates: Examples

 where $\|\cdot\|$ is the usual $\ell_2$-norm on $\RR^n$.
 In this sparse setting, as demonstrated by \citet{donoho1992}, the $\ell_2$-minimax rate of convergence is $s_n^\star \log(n / s_n^\star)$; we set this rate equal to $n\eps_n^2$, so that $\eps_n^2 = (s_n^\star / n) \log(n / s_n^\star)$.
 Therefore, if we can construct a prior such that Conditions~LP2 and GP2 hold for this $\eps_n$, then it will follow from Theorem~\ref{thm:rate2} that the corresponding empirical Bayes posterior concentrates at the optimal minimax rate.

 Let the prior distribution $w_n$ for $S$ be given by

 where $g(s)$ is a non-decreasing slowly varying function as $s \to \infty$, which includes the case where $g(s) \equiv B$ for a sufficiently large constant $B$; see the proof of the proposition.
-For the conditional prior for $\theta_S$, given $S$, based on the intuition from the toy example, we let
+For the conditional prior for $\theta_S$, given $S$, we let

 where the sieve MLE is $\hat\theta_{n,S} = X_S = (X_i: i \in S)$.